OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.framework/net.osgiliath.features.karaf-features/net.osgiliath.features.karaf-features-monitoring/readme.md

 If you've annotated your bean with Swagger annotations and configured the Blueprint/CDI swagger bean (see hello blueprint sample to have an overview), you will be able to query your service going to service_url/api-docs/

-Everytime, you'll be able to monitor your OSGI beans, Camel routes, MBeans... with the hawtio web console going to <server url>/hawtio/
+Everytime, you'll be able to monitor your OSGI beans, Camel routes, MBeans... with the hawtio web console going to server_url/hawtio/